f4exb/sdrangel/plugins/channelrx/demodssb/readme.md

 <h2>Introduction</h2>

 This plugin can be used to listen to a single sideband or double sidebands modulated signal.
+This includes CW (Morse code) signals.

 <h2>Interface</h2>